sdss/coins/documents/md/CoC_FAQs.md

 ## If I report a violation, does it immediately go before the committee?
 No, unless you or the accused requests it or the violation is of an extreme nature.
 In general, we will work informally first to correct the situation.
 Words originally from the Code of Conduct draft: "It is anticipated that many violations of expected conduct will be a consequence of lack of awareness or sensitivity, some of which may reflect the wide range of cultural backgrounds, nationalities, and scientific styles represented in the Collaboration.
 In these cases, communication with the individuals involved may suffice to resolve the problem informally.
 The Ombudspersons are a resource for seeking such resolutions with maximal confidentiality."

-I
-## f someone is sanctioned by SDSS, can we report it to other astronomical societies?
+## If someone is sanctioned by SDSS, can we report it to other astronomical societies?
 We have examined the current policies of societies such as the IAU and AAS.
 Their policies are focused on behavior at meetings, and mainly they rely on home institutions to investigate and sanction.
 If the violation occurs at a meeting of the AAS or IAU we will support you to report to them.
 In other cases, it is not clear who we should contact and what they would do with that information.
 If you would be interested in contacting other astronomy societies to discuss shared reporting, the collaboration would be happy to support that effort.

 ## Are items on the list of possible sanctions the only sanctions that can be considered